TrinityGo/opp-api/README.md

 ----------------

 ## Introduction
-- *This is a course project for NEU CS5500 all the descriptions below is a mock situation for our project with course project requirments.*
+- *This is a course project for NEU CS5500.
+All the descriptions below is a mock situation for our project with course project requirments.*

 Welcome to the repository for our innovative Online Payment Processing Platform (OPP).
 Our startup(course project), comprising a dedicated team of business development consultants, solutions architects, and software engineers, is on the cutting edge of digital payment solutions.
 Having secured Series-B funding, we are excited to develop a robust platform designed to facilitate online transactions for consumers and businesses, providing a superior alternative to traditional point-of-sale systems.